derekTurner/IT-docs-24/Block_REMIX/section_3/readDatabase.md

     [morgan](https://www.npmjs.com/package/morgan) which is a logging middleware for express.
     [compression](https://www.npmjs.com/package/compression) which is a middleware for express that compresses the response body.

-The constand "viteDevServer" is used to check if the project is in development mode.
+The constant "viteDevServer" is used to check if the project is in development mode.
 If it is in development mode then the vite server is used to serve the files.
 If it is not in development mode then the files are served from the build folder.

 The constant "app" is the express app that is used to handle the requests.
 This uses express to serve the files.